Learn More About Your Child's Class

 Grade 2

-Teacher: Mrs. Ruth Parise
+Teacher: Mrs. elizabeth tortora

 Second grade is a classroom community based upon respect for self and others.
 Students grow in independence as they learn to be responsible and accountable for their learning.
 This year is filled with spiritual growth as students participate in the preparation of receiving the Sacraments of Reconciliation and First Communion.
 They are paired with a sixth-grade Guardian Angel to attend mass and work on projects together, allowing students to grow both spiritually and socially.